Self-concept: Cultural differences

 Additionally, one's social norms and cultural identities have a large effect on self-concept and mental well-being.
 When a person can clearly define their culture's norms and how those play a part in their life, that person is more likely to have a positive self-identity, leading to better self-concept and psychological welfare.
 One example of this is in regards to consistency.
 One of the social norms within a Western, independent culture is consistency, which allows each person to maintain their self-concept over time.
 The social norm in a non-Western, interdependent culture has a larger focus on one's ability to be flexible and to change as the group and environment change.
 If this social norm is not followed in either culture, this can lead to a disconnection with one's social identity, which affects personality, behavior, and overall self-concept.
 Buddhists emphasize the impermanence of any self-concept.

-Anit Somech, an organizational psychologist and professor, who carried a small study in Israel showed that the divide between independent and interdependent self-concepts exists within cultures as well.
+Anit Somech, an organizational psychologist and professor, conducted a small study in Israel which showed that the divide between independent and interdependent self-concepts exists within cultures as well.
 Researchers compared mid-level merchants in an urban community with those in a kibbutz (collective community).
 The managers from the urban community followed the independent culture.
 When asked to describe themselves, they primarily used descriptions of their own personal traits without comparison to others within their group.
 When the independent, urban managers gave interdependent-type responses, most were focused on work or school, due to these being the two biggest groups identified within an independent culture.
 The kibbutz managers followed the interdependent culture.
 They used hobbies and preferences to describe their traits, which is more frequently seen in interdependent cultures as these serve as a means of comparison with others in their society.
 There was also a large focus on residence, lending to the fact they share resources and living space with the others from the kibbutz.
 These types of differences were also seen in a study done with Swedish and Japanese adolescents.
 Typically, these would both be considered non-Western cultures, but the Swedish showed more independent traits, while the Japanese followed the expected interdependent traits.